<a href="//france/paris">Paris</a>

 Marseille stands proudly on France's southeast shore, embraced by the azure waters of the Mediterranean.
 As one of the continent's most ancient urban settlements, birthed by Greek merchants back in 600 BC, Marseille's pulse beats with history, a rich tapestry of cultures, and an enduring connection to the sea.
 Today, it stands as France's second-largest metropolis, trailing only the illustrious Paris.

 Perched high, the Notre-Dame de la Garde basilica is both a sentinel and a jewel of the city, with its elaborate neo-Byzantine design and the gleaming statue of the Virgin and Child offering visitors a magnificent vista of sprawling Marseille and the shimmering Mediterranean.
+The heartbeat of the city, the Old Port or 'Vieux-Port', is a hive of maritime activity.
+Here, one can wander amidst fishermen and gleaming yachts, partaking in the local vibe at cozy cafes and sumptuous seafood establishments.

+This ancient hub echoes with tales of bygone trading ventures.
+Just a stone's throw from the port lies Le Panier, a district steeped in history with its quaint alleys, vividly painted homes, and quaint craft shops beckoning exploration.
 On the contemporary cultural scene, the MuCEM stands out.
 This modern museum dedicated to European and Mediterranean civilisations graces the waterfront and is connected via an imposing bridge to the historic Fort Saint-Jean, blending the past with the present.

+The Château d'If, immortalised in Dumas' "The Count of Monte Cristo, "beckons from across the waters, inviting literature aficionados and history buffs alike to its islet fortress, once a notorious prison.
 Southwards, the breathtaking Calanques National Park awaits adventurers with its dramatic cliffs and hidden azure bays.
 It's the perfect place for outdoor enthusiasts to hike, kayak, or climb in spots like Calanque de Sormiou and Calanque d'En-Vau.

 Then there's La Cité Radieuse, a beacon of modernist architecture by Le Corbusier.
 It invites public viewings to appreciate its groundbreaking design, which has inspired urban housing projects worldwide.
 Last but not least, the culinary delights of Marseille are a testament to its maritime soul and multicultural fabric.

 The legendary bouillabaisse stew, brimming with the day's catch and local flavors, is a must-taste for any visitor to this enchanting Mediterranean hub.
 Whether you're a lover of historical landmarks, a culinary connoisseur, or an outdoor enthusiast, Marseille's varied attractions are sure to enrich your travel experience.

 Nice